slack/ignite18/lab/02-deploy-apps.md

 pod/parrot-77b5f95cc6-jjwp8   1/1       Running   0          44s
 ```

-Run this command a few times and you can watch as the cluster state converges.
-A few things to observe:
+Watch as the cluster state converges, a few things to observe (CTRL+C to exit the watch):

 * By requesting a Service of type `LoadBalancer`, Kubernetes will reach out to Azure infrastructure and automatically provision a loadbalancer and public IP address.
 The loadbalancer is automatically configured to point to your application workload
 * When the `EXTERNAL-IP` field for our `service/parrot` transitions from `<pending>` to a public IP, our service should be reachable